jrroman/EvergreenWiki/Project-Files.md

 #### Referencing Matrix Variants

-Because matrix variant ids are generated and not meant to be easily readable, the normal way of referencing them (e.g. in a `depends_on` field) does not work.
+Because generated matrix variant ids are not meant to be easily readable, the normal way of referencing them (e.g. in a `depends_on` field) does not work.
 Fortunately there are other ways to reference matrix variants using variant selectors.

 The most succinct way is with tag selectors.